tommasomoretti/nameless-analytics/README.md

 ## What is Nameless Analytics
-Nameless Analytics provides a premium alternative to commercial suites by prioritizing data ownership and precision.

-- **Data Ownership**: 100% of the data resides within your own Google Cloud project.
-You maintain full control over data residency, access logs, and retention policies with no third-party access to raw data.
-- **Accuracy & Reliability**: By operating in a strict first-party context, tracking is less susceptible to client-side restrictions and ad-blockers.
-Requests are indistinguishable from first-party traffic, ensuring higher data quality.
-- **Stateful Persistence**: Uses Google Firestore to maintain long-term user profiles and session history (first/last touch attribution, user-level parameters) directly on the server, ensuring continuity across sessions.
-- **Unsampled Granularity**: No artificial sampling or cardinality limits.
-Capture every event and parameter with full precision directly into BigQuery for advanced modeling.
+Nameless Analytics is an open-source, first-party data collection infrastructure designed for organizations that demand complete control over their digital analytics.
+It replaces the "black box" of traditional SaaS tools with a transparent pipeline built entirely on your own Google Cloud Platform environment.

+At a high level, the platform solves three critical challenges in modern analytics:

+1.  **Total Data Ownership**: Unlike commercial tools where data resides on third-party servers, Nameless Analytics pipelines every interaction directly to your BigQuery warehouse.
+You own the raw data, the retention policies and the reporting.
+2.  **Data Quality**: By leveraging a server-side, first-party architecture, the platform bypasses common client-side restrictions (such as ad blockers and ITP), ensuring granular, unsampled data collection that is far more accurate than standard client-side tags.
-- **Real-Time Activation**: Forward identical event payloads to any custom HTTP endpoint.
-Trigger immediate business actions (CRM updates, custom webhooks, real-time alerts) the moment an interaction occurs.
+3.  **Real-Time Activation**: Stream identical event payloads to external APIs, CRMs, or marketing automation tools the instant an event occurs, enabling true real-time personalization.
-- **Integrity & Security**: Built-in automatic geolocation (Country/City), bot protection, and session validation to prevent "orphan events," ensuring your analytical tables remain clean and professional.

 </br>